Updated: Jan 17

 Some teachers are strictly classical, some do mainly jazz, some do a few instruments.
 The last group would be the ones I would approach with caution, to make sure that their level of expertise is high enough to teach each instrument.
 It is also quite good to see if the teacher can play a little bit for you, as then you may know straight away if you would like to learn from this person.

 Level of Professionalism

 This is a quality that I personally value very much in any area of expertise – it is important that a teacher starts and finishes the lesson on time, clearly explains the fee structure and terms & conditions of the lesson.
-It is important that a teacher informs a student what needs to be brought to the lesson and what role they expect the parents to play in the students education.
+It is important that a teacher informs a student what needs to be brought to the lesson and what role they expect parents (if a pupil is under the age of 16) to play in a student's education.

 This is a very important quality for a teacher to have.
 It goes beyond just being friendly.
 The energy and the overall approach of the teacher should match the energy of each student.
 For example, if the student is in a receptive mode, then the teacher should provide a lot of knowledge, so to be in a ‘giving mode’, but if the student is in a creative and active mood, then the teacher should provide this knowledge through inspiration, by encouraging the student to find an answer for themselves.
 Experienced teachers should be able to match the energy and state of a student’s mind on each separate occasion.
 It is very important that both a teacher and a student have a harmonious and balanced energy exchange during the lesson.